Buying Stocks in Asia: The Ultimate Guide

 Sure, entry barriers are usually a hassle and not very pleasant to deal with at all.
 This very reason is also why many investors decided to not invest in these markets from the beginning.
 Nonetheless, they’re a valuable ally if you’re willing to break them down.

-Barriers to entry can help keep asset valuations fair… at least for a certain amount of time.
+Barriers to entry can keep valuations of stocks in frontier markets fair… at least for a certain period of time.
+Massive financial institutions like Morgan Stanley aren’t exactly investing in Bangladesh or Laos yet.

-Buying Stocks in Asia: Taking Your First Step
+Stocks in Asia: Take the First Step

 Countries such as Japan and Singapore aren’t exotic compared to the region’s emerging and frontier markets, nor do they provide the same type of diversification.
-They can certainly play a role in almost any stock portfolio though.
+They can still play a role in almost any stock portfolio though.

-While such ETFs are convenient though, they aren’t flexible at all.
-They don’t allow targeted access to specific stocks and generally charge high management fees – sometimes above 1% annually, which is substantial for an index fund.
+Likewise, these emerging markets ETFs charge high management fees – sometimes above 1% annually which is substantial for an index fund.

 After you’ve done all you can locally, the next logical step is opening a brokerage account in either Hong Kong or Singapore remotely.
-This will give you access to most of Asia’s emerging market stock exchanges along with the numerous portfolio diversification perks they provide.

 If you’re seeking further diversification into Asia’s frontier market stocks, you’ll probably need to book a plane ticket and fly to the specific country you want to trade in.